They are captured by the promises of success.

 Their youthful 20’s lead into their 30’s, and into their 40’s, as they work to accumulate wealth, material assets and display the perfect family.

-Yet, now here they sit, in their late 40’s, or in their 50’s, and they are watching their life play out on the mental monitors of their memory and only see their life as it was, not as they wish it to be.
+Yet, now here they sit, in their late 40’s, or in their 50’s, and they are watching their life play out on the mental monitors of their memory and they only see their life as it was, not at it is, nor as they wish it to be.

 They are in the half time of their life.